Health risk assessment platform

-One of the larger projects I was responsible for was to redesign the entire HRA platform to offer an improved experience for our users to increase engagement, with the additional intention of outsourcing the product to enterprise clients.
+One of the larger projects I was responsible for was to redesign the entire HRA platform to offer an improved experience for our users to increase engagement in order to outsource the product to enterprise prospects.

 The platform had originally been built several years earlier by a development team without research or design resource, and as a result the overall look and feel was reflective of it's age.
 Although it performed its function well, the product required a holistic approach to identify the key problems and target areas to refine in order to provide a more accessible experience.

-Through interviews with our clinicians and leadership team I found navigation to be a large frustration which negatively impacted on the user journey, leading to drop-offs in completing assessments.
-My aim was to create an improved flow and visually enhance the platform to aid usability and drive engagement.
+Through speaking with our clinicians and customers I found navigation to be a large frustration, which negatively impacted on the user journey and led to vast quantities of drop-offs in completing assessments.
+My aim was to create an improved flow and visually enhance the platform to aid usability and ultimately drive completion rates.

 Original HRA design.

-Working with our user researcher, we conducted interviews through usability tests and qualitative surveys which showed a large number of users wanted an easier way to find their results from previous assessments, with the ability to save and continue checks at their convenience.
-We originally made the assumption that people would use desktops for task management processes but found that 78% would prefer to use a mobile device, allowing the ability to complete their risk checks on the go.
+Working with our user researcher, I conducted interviews with usability tests and qualitative surveys which showed a large proportion of users wanted an easier way to find their results from previous assessments, with the ability to save and continue checks at their convenience.
+We originally made the assumption that people would use desktops for task management processes but found that 78% would prefer to use a mobile device, allowing the ability to complete their health checks on the go.

 Following this, I provided a visual analysis reviewing key UI components, with subsequent sketches and iterations of content layouts which would later become userflows and lo-fi prototypes for testing.